malariagen/alfresco-discussions/README.md

 For an existing site you need to Edit Site Details and save it, then the option will appear the second time.

+Also see the wiki if you have any problems

 ## Installation

 discussions-email-version.jar and discussions-platform-jar-version.jar go into alfresco/WEB-INF/lib